raviquast/DataPortfolio/SQLMurderMystery/README.md

             FROM
               person
             WHERE
-              address_street_name LIKE 'Northwestern Dr'
+              address_street_name LIKE '%Northwestern Dr%'
         )
-      OR (address_street_name LIKE 'Franklin Ave'
+      OR (address_street_name LIKE '%Franklin Ave%'
       AND name LIKE 'Annabel%')

     ORDER BY